nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Clear all existing orders: `clear`

-Deletes all existing orders in the Cake Collate database.
+Deletes all existing orders in the CakeCollate database.

 Warning: this is an undo-able operation.